Right Rectangular Pyramid Calc: find A, V, A_l, A_b

 A_l = A₁ + A₂ + A₃ + A₄,

-A-s denote the surface area of consecutive lateral faces.
+where the indexed A-s denotes the surface area of consecutive lateral faces.
 A scrupulous eye will notice that, in fact, among the four, we have two pairs of equal areas, and if the base is a square, all four of them are equal.

 Right rectangular pyramid calc: find A_b and A